• Skip to primary navigation

 This creates a crispy crust.

-In conclusion, the preference of Neapolitan or Margherita pizza depends on personal taste.
+The preference of Neapolitan or Margherita pizza depends on personal taste.

 Although, they differ in sauce-to-cheese ratios and toppings.

-Flavor Profiles and Taste Comparisons
+flavors and Taste Comparisons

 Worldwide, pizza fans are divided: Neapolitan or Margherita?
 Both are Italian, but the ingredients and cooking style set them apart.